-Firstly plan to contact your companies creditors, taking extreme care to explain the financial situation of your company honestly.
-Ensure you have sought advice and have an achievable business plan which is feasible and allow the turnaround of the business.
-Inform your companies creditors of the companies intention to repay any debt owed in full.
-Usually, the majority of your companies creditors will understand your financial predicament.
-They know failure means little if any, repayment.
+Firstly, plan to contact your company’s creditors, taking extreme care to explain the financial situation of your company honestly.
+Ensure you have sought advice and have an achievable business plan, which is feasible, and allows the turnaround of the business.
+Inform your company’s creditors of the company’s intention to repay any debt owed in full.
+Usually, most of your company’s creditors will understand your financial predicament.
+They know failure means little, if any, repayment.

-So to enable renegotiating the terms of debt, therefore depends on your companies present financial status. they will review your history financially.
-So, remain upbeat, act honestly and try to approach earlier than later the issues at hand.
+So to enable renegotiating the terms of debt, therefore depends on your company’s current financial status.
+They will review your history financially.
+So, remain upbeat, act honestly and try to approach the issues at hand earlier than later.

 Ways to Increase your revenue